 Finally, we are also contacting Public Services and Procurement Canada (PSPC) to similarly stress the importance of continuing to deliver projects.
 In addition, timely payment of invoices and approval of scope changes will be critical to cashflow for consulting engineer firms and other service providers doing work for the federal government.

 We all will need to provide confidence to all stakeholders, empathy and support to those under challenge.
 Our member firms also have a very important role to play in helping communities to reduce the spread of the pandemic.
 This responsibility is both a moral, ethical and in some cases may even be a legal obligation.

 To help keep you current on the developments in your region, the following information sites from across the country provide updates on the COVID-19 virus:

 There are numerous resources to help business navigate the pandemic.

-ACEC-Canada is offering a FREE 2020 webinar series - Engineering Your Business Through COVID-19.
+ACEC-Canada offered a FREE 2020 webinar series - Engineering Your Business Through COVID-19.
+Recordings now available!